joausaga/social-ideation/README.md

 ![mapping_model](https://dl.dropboxusercontent.com/u/55956367/mapping_model.png "Mapping Model")

-As seen on the figure the proposed model is based entirely on native elements of Facebook, namely posts, comments, groups, and hashtags.
+As seen on the figure the proposed mapping model is based entirely on native elements of Facebook (posts, comments, groups, and hashtags).
 Posts published on a Facebook group that is linked to an IdeaScale initiative and contain the hashtag of the initiative and the hashtag of one of initiative's campaigns are mapped to an idea.
+Similarly, ideas submitted on an IdeaScale initiatives that is linked to a Facebook groups are mapped to posts published on the timeline ofr the group.

-As the figure also shows, all the comments placed to Facebook posts mapped to ideas are taken and transformed into IdeaScale comments.
+As the figure also shows that the comments placed to Facebook posts mapped to ideas are taken and transformed into IdeaScale comments.
+In a similar way, comments published to IdeaScale ideas are mapped to Facebook comments.

 Integration Model
 -----------------